Face Recognition Expert

 • Assesses whether conclusions are justified

-The expertise of a face recognition expert can take many forms.
-It may involve designing systems, implementing algorithms, optimizing performance, or deploying live video solutions.
+The expertise of a face recognition expert can take many shapes and forms.
+It may involve designing systems, developing and implementing algorithms, developing, finetuning or training models, optimizing performance, or deploying live video solutions.

 In the context of this page, however, the focus is more specific.